We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Learning how to use a stud finder is an important skill for any homeowner.
 You’ll find it’s usefulness invaluable as you tackle a wide variety of DIY projects.

-STEP 1: Identify your hanging location.
+Step 1: Identify your hanging location.

-Decide where you roughly want to hang your item.
+Decide roughly where you want to hang your item.
 Know where the top should be and how far down it requires mounting.
 This is the height at which you want to search the wall for studs.
 Remove any nearby wall-mounted photos or other partly-metal objects that could interfere with readings on a magnetic stud finder and set them aside for now.

-STEP 2: Make sure your stud finder is powered up.
+Step 2: Make sure your stud finder is powered up.

 Ensure your stud finder batteries are fresh and functioning, as weak batteries can greatly distort readings.
 Also, check to make sure the flat side of the stud finder (where you’ll see the contacts and usually some felt to protect the wall from scratches) is clean of debris and dust.

-STEP 3: Locate the stud.
+Step 3: Locate the stud.

-Studs are usually 16 inches apart (sometimes 24 inches apart in really old homes), so you’ll be looking for a stud somewhere within a two-foot span.
+Studs are usually 16 inches apart (sometimes 24 inches apart in really old homes), so you’ll be looking for a stud somewhere within a 2-foot span.
 Hold your stud finder flat against the wall, about 1 foot left of where you ideally want to drill.

 Turn it on.
 Usually, this is done with buttons mounted on the sides where you grip the tool.
 Now press a button to calibrate the stud finder; when the tool stops flashing or beeping, then it’s ready to go.
 (Check your manual for exactly how your stud finder is calibrated, as it varies.)

-STEP 4: Move the stud finder.
+Step 4: Move the stud finder.

 Slowly slide the stud finder to the right, horizontally, while keeping the unit flat on the wall.

-STEP 5: Mark the spot where there is a stud.
+Step 5: Mark the spot where there is a stud.

 When the stud finder alerts you to a stud—via a beep or flashing light, depending on the finder in question—retrace the last few inches with the unit, to double-check where the alert is occurring.

-STEP 6: Find dead center.
+Step 6: Find dead center.

 Mark the correct spot with your pencil.
 If you’re using a center-finding stud finder, you’ll be shown where the edges of the studs are.
 Mark each edge so that, when you go to drill or hammer into the stud, you’ll know where dead center is.

-STEP 7: Double-check your work.
+Step 7: Double-check your work.

 Don’t accept this alert as the end of your journey; instead, continue searching for the flanking studs 16 to 24 inches away from the initial mark following steps 3 through 6.